-Back in 2009, Israel was festooned with election campaign banners that read, “A Strong Leader for a Strong Nation.”
-They were Benjamin Netanyahu’s banners, which, even if he had them in stock today, he would not dare use.
+Back in 2009, two elections ago, Israel was festooned with banners that read "A Strong Leader for a Strong Nation."
+They were Benjamin Netanyahu's banners, which, even if he had them in stock today, he would not dare use them.

 The political right smells blood.
 Foreign Minister Avigdor Lieberman, who coupled his Yisrael Beitinu ("Israel is our Home") party to Netanyahu's Likkud for the January 2013 elections but has since insisted he would not do so again, has demanded that the Israeli Defense Forces retake the Gaza strip.
 Few Israelis wanted to do that -- the losses would have been extremely high (some estimates projected 500 to 1000 soldiers killed), and it wasn't clear how Israel would eventually extricate itself or bear the international condemnation.
 Still, in the Morning After, some Israelis who thought that Lieberman was behaving like a thug who are now muttering: "Maybe he was right."

 No new polls have been taken since the cease-fire went into effect last night (there have already been 11 cease-fired broken or rejected in this conflict, it should be noted, so there are no guarantees that the war is really over), but it would be shocking if Lieberman's popularity has not risen.